Integration

 Integration Patterns

-Authority can be integrated through three common boundary patterns: embedded SDK, centralised gateway, or co-located sidecar deployment.
+Authority is placed through three common patterns: embedded SDK, centralised gateway, or co-located sidecar.
+The right choice depends on where the action becomes unavoidable.

 SDK